Movement on the Rise?

 Over the last half-century, members of both parties took a welfare state that was of modest size despite the excesses of Franklin Delano Roosevelt’s New Deal and put it on a fiscally unsustainable basis as part of the misnamed “Great Society.”
 Economist Lawrence Kotlikoff figures government’s total unfunded liability at around $220 trillion.
 America’s annual GDP is just $17 trillion.
 How Uncle Sam will ever make good on all its promises is impossible to imagine.

 The national government has done no better with international issues.
 Trillions went for misnamed “foreign aid” that subsidized collectivism and autocracy.
-Only the recent growth of international markets and sustained pain of domestic failure moved many poor countries to reform.
-And even so the foreign money continues to flow, only in renamed programs for slightly different purposes.
+Only the recent growth of international markets and the sustained pain of domestic failure moved many poor countries to reform.
+And even so, the foreign money continues to flow, only in renamed programs for slightly different purposes.

 Moreover, trade liberalization faces determined resistance, and is often blocked by countries that enjoy the greatest benefits of global commerce.
 Indeed, the Left in wealthy, industrialized nations has discovered how to kill trade agreements with kindness, loading them with environmental and labor regulations in the name of the world’s poor, but guaranteed to prevent new jobs from being created for those very same poor.